-*Note that an employee’s age must be determined at the end of each month for which the ETI is being claimed.
-Therefore, an employee will start qualifying in the month that they turn 18 and will stop qualifying in the month before they turn 30.
+*Note: an employee’s age must be determined at the end of each month for which the ETI is being claimed.
+Therefore, an employee will start qualifying in the month that they turn 18 and will stop qualifying during the month that they turn 30.

 All of the above requirements must be met before you are eligible to claim ETI for an employee.